skinnyfoetusboy/putaindecode.fr/content/en/posts/js/introduction-to-reactjs/index.en.md

 When creating a class, you specify a `getInitialState` method which will return the initial state.

-After that, the only way to modify the state is to pass which values of the state have changed to `this.setState` so that it can update the DOM.
+After that, the only way to modify the state is to pass the values of the state which have changed to `this.setState` so that it can update the DOM.

-A React class takes properties when it's instanciated : they're called `props`.
+A React class takes properties when it's instanciated: they're called `props`.
-They shouldn't be confused with the `state`, their content should only be manipulated from _outside_ of the the class (even though it can still get default values by specifying a `getDefaultProps` method which will return them).
+They shouldn't be confused with the `state`, their content should only be manipulated from _outside_ the class (even though it can still get default values by specifying a `getDefaultProps` method which will return them).

-The `state`, however, should only be modified by the class's own methods.
+The `state`, however, should only be modified by the class' own methods.

 The main advantage to this is that you're always sure, thanks to the systematic call to `render`, that your React component will have the expected representation.

 Another advantage to React is its in-house diff algorithm.
-The virtual DOM gets diffed against the previous one (which is the one you see), and React works out the smallest amount of operations needed in order to update the DOM.
+The virtual DOM gets diffed against the previous one (which is the one you actually see), and React works out the smallest amount of operations needed in order to update the DOM.

-This solves a few issues like keeping track of the caret's position in a text field that uses two-way data-binding : since the algorithm doesn't see any reason to update it, the text field doesn't get re-rendered and you keep the focus.
+This solves a few issues like keeping track of the caret's position in a text field that uses two-way data-binding: since the algorithm doesn't see any reason to update it, the text field doesn't get re-rendered and you keep the focus.
 In the same way, if you've got a gif looping somewhere in your page, it will keep playing as it normally would.

-React plays very well with JSX, a superset of JS which allows you to write your templates with an XML syntax (see example below), alowing beginners to get stuff done with it quickly.
+React plays very well with JSX, a superset of JS which allows you to write your templates with an XML syntax (see example below), allowing beginners to get stuff done with it quickly.

-## Let's create a React component :
+## Let's create a React component:

 ```javascript